Lifting the lid on how domestic abusers use technology

 New research into how domestic abusers are using computers and other digital technology to monitor, threaten and humiliate their victims will help guide future police investigations.

 The increased availability of new technology has given perpetrators even more opportunities and methods of committing domestic abuse.
-Researchers from the Institute of Criminal Justice Studies at the University of Portsmouth have been asked by the Home Office to urgently study the relationship between technology and abuse, and how these types of crimes often fall under the framework of the Computer Misuse Act (CMA).
+Researchers from the School of Criminology and Criminal Justice at the University of Portsmouth have been asked by the Home Office to urgently study the relationship between technology and abuse, and how these types of crimes often fall under the framework of the Computer Misuse Act (CMA).

 Until now there has been a lack of research evidence on how computer misuse offenses facilitate domestic abuse, which can take many forms.
 Abusers have been found to hack into devices to monitor activity, use spyware and GPS trackers, as well as threaten to distribute intimate images or harass their victims online.